A helicopter crash left a Siemens executive, his family and their pilot dead. Here’s what we know

 Investigation underway

-Both the FAA and the National Transportation Safety Board are investigating the crash.
-The NTSB has dispatched a “go-team” to the site to examine the wreckage and review maintenance records, it said on social media.
+Both the FAA and the NTSB are investigating the crash.
+The NTSB has dispatched a “go-team” to the site to examine the wreckage and review maintenance records, it said on social media, and is asking the public to submit any additional video or photos they may have.

 The helicopter was flying within New York’s Special Flight Rules Area in New York, where air traffic control support is limited, Secretary of Transportation Sean Duffy said in a post on X. Duffy added that the helicopter had received air traffic assistance from LaGuardia Airport shortly before entering the uncontrolled zone.

-CNN’s Mark Morales, Alexandra Skores, Matt Stiles and Audrey Ash contributed to this report.
+CNN’s Mark Morales, Alexandra Skores, Andy Rose, Tim Lister, Matt Stiles, Audrey Ash and Alaa Elassar contributed to this report.

 The-CNN-Wire